das-developers/das2dlm/README.md

     datastructures are not converted to IDL structures yet.

-  * Authentication bindings haven't been added, only freely available das2 sources may be used.
+  * Authentication bindings haven't been added, only freely available das2 data sources may be tested.

 ## Build